manifold-lang/pymanifold/README.md

 print(sch.solve())

-# Return: Model object from pySMT with dictionary like mapping of each Symbol to its value
+# Return: Model object from dReal with dictionary like mapping of each variable to a range of values
 ```

 ## Development